arnab-polimi/AN2DL_project1/README.md

 # AN2DL_project1
-Image classification (with masks) using Convolutional Neural Networks
+Image classification using Convolutional Neural Networks